wjc404/GEMM_AVX2/KERNEL512bit_6column/README.md

 # Introduction

-This directory contains AVX2 SGEMM and DGEMM codes based on 512bitx6column kernel (8x6 for SGEMM, 16x6 for DGEMM).
+This folder contains AVX2 SGEMM and DGEMM codes based on 512bitx6column kernel (8x6 for DGEMM, 16x6 for SGEMM).
 The performances are roughly 9/10 of those from 768bitx4column kernel.

 # Parameters in Makefile